-Jogging, beach volley, surfing swimming and an awful lot of loafing in your bikinis and skimpy trunks, so rent a parasol and deck chair and kick back a best lazy weekend imaginable at the Rio beaches.
+Jogging, beach volley, surfing, swimming, and an awful lot of loafing in your bikinis and skimpy trunks, so rent a parasol and deck chair and kick back the best lazy weekend imaginable at the Rio beaches.

 Read also: Bеѕt Thingѕ tо dо in Riо dе Jаnеirо, Brazil